-“How to develop an app like Uber?” or “I want an app like Airbnb” - we get these questions and requests all the time.
-While we recommend our clients not to copy an international business, there are valid ideas when the startup wants to offer a similar business in the country where there are no such providers.
+“How to develop an app like Uber?” or “I want an app like Airbnb” – we get these questions and requests all the time.
+While we recommend our clients not to copy an international business, there are valid ideas when the startup wants to offer a similar business in a country where there are no such providers.

 According to Statista, Android and iOS are the most popular mobile platforms out there, with Android taking 74% of the mobile OS market share as of 2019.